| Describing photos and answering questions with the verb tener | Teaching children to ask where in Spanish |

-This game is for designed to teach native Spanish speakers the letter sounds.
+Veo, veo is I spy in Spanish.
+This online game is for designed to teach native Spanish speakers the letter sounds and is modeled on Veo, veo, a game that almost all Spanish-speaking children learn to play when they are small.
 For Spanish language learners, learning the letter sounds in Spanish is essential to good pronunciation and is also the first step in learning to read.
 In this game, you choose the word that has a specific letter sound.

 Click here to play the game with Spanish letter sounds.